 - children aged four years of age who have a chronic medical condition and are considered at high risk of increased complications from a pneumococcal infection .

-- persons 65 years of age and over.
+- adults 65 years of age and over.

 The Pneumovax 23 vaccine is also recommended to other groups, for example, those with chronic medical conditions, or at high risk of catching the disease.
 Speak to your doctor or immunisation provider if you think you are in this category.